linkerd/website/linkerd.io/content/2.12/tasks/configuring-per-route-policy.md

 {{< fig src="/images/books/delete-404.png" title="Not found" >}}

-and similarly, adding a new author tkaes us to an error page.
+and similarly, adding a new author takes us to an error page.

 This is because creating or deleting an author will send a `PUT` or `DELETE` request, respectively, from `webapp` to `authors`.
 The route we created to